-We’ll worn you now though, low light photography is often considered to be the most difficult for event photography (especially a wedding).
-Without proper planning, equipment, knowledge of your equipment and its capabilities, missing that one chance moments are not something that you’re going to want to be responsible for.
+We’ll worn you now though, low light photography is often considered to be the most difficult for event photography (especially at a wedding).
+Without proper planning, equipment and knowledge (of your equipment and its capabilities) missing those “one chance” moments are not something that you’re going to want to be responsible for.

 Why not get a little practice in?
-Play around with your camera from dusk until dawn to work out how to maximise quality image results!
-Understanding the types of light, the amount of light, light angles, light fall off and focus of light will help to make your images better!
-If you master this and gather a true understanding, then your images will be spectacular at night and it’ll be something that you can offer to your clients.
-On the other end of the scale, you could check out our article on portrait lighting, feel free to read our tips!
+Play around with your camera from dusk until dawn to work out how to maximize quality image results!
+Understanding the types of lighting, the amount of light, light angles e.c.t will help to make your images better!
+If you master this and gather a true understanding, then your images will be spectacular at night and it’ll be something that you can offer to your clients as part of your wedding photography business.

 Photo + editing credit: All images in this blog post edited by the team here at Weddit and photographed by Lukas Griffin.
 To get started with our wedding photo editing service, you can create an account here.